TAREA its partners and member organizations conduct various projects

 East Africa Renewable Energy Partnership

-East Africa Renewable Energy Association has partnered with Berufliche Fortbildungszentren der Bayerischen Wirtschaft (bfz) to promote the access to the renewable energy in the region of East Africa.
-The project is financed by German Federal Ministry for Economic Cooperation and Development through Sequa.
-The project runs from April, 2016 to September, 2018.
+East Africa Renewable Energy Association has partnered with Berufliche Fortbildungszentren der Bayerischen Wirtschaft (bfz) to promote access to renewable energy in the region of East Africa.
+The project is financed by the German Federal Ministry for Economic Cooperation and Development through Sequa.
+The project runs from April, 2016 to September 2018.
 The activities that will be implemented are expected to bring the following results:

 Masasi - Enzkreis Partnership

-Masasi District Council and Masasi Town Council in the Mtwara region has partnered with Enzkreis a district in Germany to promote energy efficiency and access to the sustainable modern energy.
-Masasi District Council and Enzkreis have partnered to promote the use of solar photovoltaic technology in Masasi district.
-The activities of the project consist of installation of solar photovoltaic systems to the 27 (22 Masasi District Council and 5 Masasi Town Council) dispensaries and associated 51 staff houses, training of 12 rural solar technicians, conduct technology awareness raising to the beneficiaries (council leaders and villagers), training of the end users on the best practices in using solar systems, and publication of the project through media and gatherings like Nane-Nane Fair in Lindi, Southern Tanzania.
+Masasi District Council and Masasi Town Council in the Mtwara region has partnered with Enzkreis, in the northwest of Baden-Württemberg, Germany, to promote energy efficiency and access to sustainable modern energy.
+Masasi District Council, Masasi Town Council and Enzkreis have partnered to promote the use of renewable energy and promote best practices of sanitation.
+The activities of the partnership consist of the installation of solar photovoltaic systems to the 29 (23 Masasi District Council and 6 Masasi Town Council) dispensaries/health centre and associated 53 staff houses, training of 12 rural solar artisans, conduct technology awareness raising to the beneficiaries (council leaders and villagers), training of the end-users on the best practices in using solar systems, and publication of the project through media and gatherings like Nane-Nane Fair in Lindi, Southern Tanzania.

-The project is financed by the German Federal Ministry for Economic Cooperation and Development.
-The project period is 3 years ending 31.12.2018
+The project is financed by the German Federal Ministry for Economic Cooperation and Development through Engagement Global Program.

 TAREA is the third partner responsible for the provision of the technical support that the best results are achieved.

 Mwanza-Wuerzburg City Partnership